-I'm freezing - can I get a cold weather payment?
+Can I get a cold weather payment and how much are they?

 - Published

-Temperatures are freezing in many parts of the UK and are set to drop even lower as the week goes on.
+Temperatures are set to plummet across the UK in the coming days.

-Fuel use and bills are likely to rise, and with more people at home under lockdown, those bills could grow very steeply.
+Fuel use and bills are likely to rise, and with costs at a high, bills could grow very steeply.

 However, there is help on hand for people receiving benefits, in the form of Cold Weather Payments from the government.